New mapping tool to aid equitable disaster response

 A new mapping tool that combines satellite data with demographic and infrastructure information has been launched in New Zealand.

-The tool, created by Dragonfly Science and the Social Wellbeing Agency, could help with the response to future natural disasters.
+The tool, created by Dragonfly Data Science, could help with the response to future natural disasters.

 The map uses satellite imagery to show areas affected by flooding, slips and silt, and pairs it with detailed information about the communities in those areas.